-Trump claims US has held direct nuclear talks with Iran
+Trump claims US held direct nuclear talks with Iran

 ‘Meaningless talks’

-Over the weekend Iranian Foreign Minister Abbas Araghchi described the prospect of direct negotiations on its nuclear programme with the United States as “meaningless”.
+Over the weekend Iranian Minister of Foreign Affairs Abbas Araghchi described the prospect of direct negotiations with the US on Tehran’s nuclear programme as “meaningless”.

-Araghchi’s remarks came after Trump said last month in a letter sent to Iran’s Supreme Leader Ayatollah Ali Khamenei that he hoped there would be a negotiation between their countries.
+Araghchi’s remarks came after Trump said last month in a letter to Iran’s Supreme Leader Ayatollah Ali Khamenei that he hoped there would be a negotiation between the countries.

 Tehran, which maintains that it is not seeking a nuclear weapon, has so far rejected Washington’s overtures, but has said it is open to indirect diplomacy – a stance repeated by Araghchi in Sunday’s statement.